-o Leave of Absence
+Leave of Absence

 For extenuating circumstances, and with approval of a written request submitted to both the Registrar and the student's instructor(s), a student may take a leave of absence.
 A leave of absence stops the clock for one semester (six months).
-Students are allowed a maximum of 2 leaves of absence during their entire matriculation.
+Students are allowed a maximum of 2 leaves of absence during their entire matriculation; however, a student may not use both leaves of absence for one course.

-• Thesis Continuation
+Thesis Continuation